Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/02-Grand-Central_Dispatch-Pt1/Lesson2.md

 *Source: Apple docs*

-A **deadlock.** occurs when two or more tasks are waiting on each other to finish and get stuck in a never-ending cycle.
+A **deadlock** occurs when two or more tasks are waiting on each other to finish and get stuck in a never-ending cycle.
 Neither can proceed until the other completes; but, since neither can proceed, neither will finish.

 A **deadlock** can occur even when the perpetually-waiting tasks are on the same thread.